marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   This is a propagation pass similar to CCP that tries to remove calls to ``__builtin_object_size`` when the size of the object can be computed at compile-time.
-This pass is located in tree-object-size.c and is described by ``pass_object_sizes``.
+This pass is located in :samp:`tree-object-size.c` and is described by ``pass_object_sizes``.

 * Loop invariant motion

   This pass removes expensive loop-invariant computations out of loops.
-  The pass is located in tree-ssa-loop.c and described by ``pass_lim``.
+  The pass is located in :samp:`tree-ssa-loop.c` and described by ``pass_lim``.

 * Loop nest optimizations